 About Be Scofield, founder of Decolonizing Yoga

-Be holds a B.A. in Psychology/Philosophy from Warren Wilson College (2006), has done graduate coursework in Postcolonial Anthropology and holds a Master of Divinity from Starr King School for the Ministry in the Unitarian Universalist tradition with emphases in women’s studies in religion, sacred dance, African-American religion and Buddhism.
+Be holds a B.A. in Psychology/Philosophy from Warren Wilson College (2006) where she graduated first in the class, received the service learning award and received the equivalent to the valedictorian award.
+She has done graduate coursework in Postcolonial Anthropology and holds a Master of Divinity from Starr King School for the Ministry in the Unitarian Universalist tradition with emphases in women’s studies in religion, sacred dance, African-American religion and Buddhism.
 In 2011 she ran a popular conscious dance event in SF called Metta Dance which combined ecstatic dance, tea service, art, food, movement classes and more.
 Be specializes in the radical teachings of Dr. King and has taught a graduate course called “Dr. King and Empire: How MLK Jr. Resisted War, Capitalism and Christian Fundamentalism.”
-She currently serves on the board of directors for the Peaceworkers which supports nonviolent movements around the globe.
+She previously served on the board of directors for the Peaceworkers which supports nonviolent movements around the globe.

 She has participated in numerous internships, campaigns and movements for social justice and led groups on white privilege and institutional racism.
 Her activism began in Immokalee, FL – an immigrant farmworking town 45-min east of her hometown of Naples, Fl.
 Here, she volunteered with several organizations including the Coalition of Immokalee Workers.